Friday 25th November (5pm) – Monday 28th November (4pm)

 Draft programme – subject to minor changes.
-Download printable version of the weekend’s programme (closer to the date) and the Regency House and Garden Party programme (closer to the date).
+Download printable version of the weekend’s programme (TBA) and the Regency Garden Party programme (TBA).

 Divine period music including many Tasmanian pieces, by Van Diemen’s Angels (harp, piano, fiddle and flute)